samsquire/mazzle/README.md

 # command handlers

-`devops-pipeline` runs commands against components in a predefined order.
+`mazzle` runs commands against components in a predefined order.
 This is the lifecycle of commands for each component:

 * **package** packaging happens first **on the master** to package code for workers
 * **validate** runs syntax checkers
 * **run** actually execute
 * **test** test for correctness

-To run a command, `devops-pipeline` runs a shellscript with the same name in the component directory.
+To run a command, `mazzle` runs a shellscript with the same name in the component directory.
 For example, `ansible/machines/run` will do this:

 ```
 ./run <environment> <component_name>